Choujindeng/demo_ios/iOS_Doc_EN/iOS_Integration_Guide.md

            }<br>

 Please note that the data structures are provided here according to the latest third-party network specs and are subject to future change.

 ### 11.3 Special Configuration When Using Ogury

+Since Ogury does not provide any other way of setting GDPR consent than via its **ConsentManager** class' askWithViewController:assetKey:andCompletionBlock: API, which presents a modal view controller, if you need to integrate Ogury through **AnyThinkSDK**, use the following code segment to configure GDPR settings(to avoid duplicate modal view controller presentations, which is rather annoying):

+<pre><code>[[ConsentManager sharedManager] askWithViewController:myViewController assetKey:@"your Ogury assetKey here" andCompletionBlock:^(NSError * error, ConsentManagerAnswer answer) {
+	if(answer == 2){
+		 [[ATAPI sharedInstance] setDataConsentSet:ATDataConsentSetPersonalized consentString:nil];
+	} else {
+	    [[ATAPI sharedInstance] setDataConsentSet:ATDataConsentSetNonpersonalized consentString:nil];
+	}
+ }];
+</code></pre>

+### 11.3 Special Configuration When Using Ogury